-- (a) the decision needs to be taken by such a date that it is impracticable to defer it until 28 clear days' notice has been given by notice - (b) Democratic Services have, in writing, informed the Chair of the relevant Scrutiny Committee, or if there is no such person, each member of the relevant Scrutiny Committee, by notice, of the matter to which the decision is to be made - (c) Democratic Services have made copies of that notice available to the public, on the Council's website or at the Borough Council offices; or - (d) At least 5 clear working days have elapsed since Democratic Services complied with (b) and (c).
+- (a) the decision needs to be taken by such a date that it is impracticable to defer it until 28 clear days' notice has been given by notice - (b) Democratic Services have, in writing, informed have informed the Chair of the relevant Scrutiny Committee, (or if there is no such person, each member of the relevant that Scrutiny Committee), by notice, of the matter to which the decision is to be made by notice in writing of the matter and why compliance with the 28 day notice period is impracticable - (c) Democratic Services have made copies of that notice available to the public, on the Council's website or at the Borough Council offices; and or - (d) At least 5 clear working days have elapsed since Democratic Services complied with (b) and (c).

-Where such a decision is taken by the Executive, it must be taken in public, subject to the provisions of Access to Information Rules 9 and 13.
+Where such a decision is taken by the ExecutiveCabinet, it must be taken in public, subject to the provisions of Access to Information Rules 9 and 13 public, unless the information is exempt.